OpenResearchInstitute/pluto-tx-fm/README.md

 ![Basic test results](basic-test.jpg)

-In the oscilloscope image above you can see the main signal (brightest line and highest peak), a symmetrical image of the signal (about 40 dB lower), and the local oscillator leakage (near zero frequency offset).
+In the spectrum analyzer image above you can see the main signal (brightest line and highest peak), a symmetrical image of the signal (about 40 dB lower), and the local oscillator leakage (near zero frequency offset).
 ## Troubleshooting

 If you get this: